Secrecy shrouds Afghan refugees sent by US to base in Kosovo

 The resettlement effort is under intense scrutiny following waves of criticism of President Joe Biden for the frantic evacuation U.S. forces and allies as part of the withdrawal from Afghanistan, which was put in motion when President Donald Trump’s administration signed a peace deal with the Taliban to end America’s longest war.

-Trump and other Republicans have since criticized the administration for allowing insufficiently vetted Afghans into the country.
+Trump and other Republicans claim the Biden administration has allowed Afghan refugees into the United States without sufficient background checks.
 Homeland Secretary Alejandro Mayorkas has defended the screening and said there have been only minimal threats detected among the arriving refugees.

 The exact number at Camp Bondsteel in Kosovo, a small nation in southeastern Europe that gained independence from Serbia with U.S. support in 2008, fluctuates as new people arrive and others leave when security issues, such as missing documents, are resolved, according to U.S. officials.